torvalds/linux/Documentation/filesystems/porting.rst

 **mandatory**

-FS_NOMOUNT is gone.
-If you use it - just set SB_NOUSER in flags (see rootfs for one kind of solution and bdev/socket/pipe for another).
+FS_ANALMOUNT is gone.
+If you use it - just set SB_ANALUSER in flags (see rootfs for one kind of solution and bdev/socket/pipe for aanalther).

 ---